VishalkrishnaBlaze/Resume/README.md

 ### Source Sans Pro
 [Source Sans Pro](https://github.com/adobe-fonts/source-sans-pro) is a set of OpenType fonts that have been designed to work well in user interface (UI) environments.

-## Contact
-You are free to take my `.tex` file and modify it to create your own resume.
-Please don't use my resume for anything else without my permission, though!

-If you have any questions, feel free to join me at [`#posquit0` on Freenode](irc://irc.freenode.net/posquit0) and ask away.
-Click [here](https://kiwiirc.com/client/irc.freenode.net/posquit0) to connect.

-Good luck!